gymdreams/stable-diffusion-webui-mac/README.md

 # stable-diffusion-webui-mac
 Personal notes for running Stable Diffusion successfully with M1/M2 macs.
+Made this to help myself remember all the links!

 Useful threads: